IvanRavic88/Portfolio_1/README.md

 # Portfolio_1

 My first portfolio.
 The development of the site took about a month.
 It is not completely finished, but it is live on: https://www.ivanravic.com.
+I will continue to work on it, but I will also start working on a new portfolio.
+I will use this portfolio as a reference for my future projects.

 Technologies used:
 • Design: Figma
 • Frontend: HTML, CSS and SASS, littlebit JavaScript
 • Backend: Flask
-•	Deploying Web Application: VPS, Ubuntu 20.4, Nginx, Gunicorn
+• Deploying Web Application: EC2 (AWS), Ubuntu, Nginx, Gunicorn